 Wildflower meadows and riparian woodland habitats have been identified as key habitats in the Garnock Connections area and are priorities for habitat improvement work.

 Eadha Enterprises manage a specialist tree nursery growing rare native species with a focus on aspen and willow.
-Through the Growing For Garnock Project, they are expanding their range of target species to include a range of wildlflowers, shrubs and plants.
-Furthermore, they will be engaging with people from local communities to conduct seed gathering, sowing and planting work.
+Through the Growing For Garnock Project, they have expanded their range of target species to include a range of wildlflowers, shrubs and plants.

-We are working with a wide range of groups and organisations, including local primary schools and youth groups, to instill an interest and awareness of nature in participants who may have limited connection at present, providing new skills and learning.
-The project aims to connect participants to their local environment and promote a sense of pride and stewardship.
-For young people, the project encapsulates the four capacities for learning – Effective Contributors, Responsible Citizens, Successful Learners and Confident Individuals.
-It also promotes Health & Well Being and Outdoor Learning.
+We worked with a wide range of groups and organisations, including local primary schools and youth groups, to instil an interest and awareness of nature in participants who may have had limited connection before, providing new skills and learning.
+The project aimed to connect participants to their local environment and promote a sense of pride and stewardship.

-Eadha supervise and lead visits to key habitat sites within the project area where participants can learn about the native plants found there, including their identification and traditional uses.
-Seeds and cuttings are collected in follow up visits for propagation at Eadha’s nursery or at schools.
-Site visits are attended run by expert botanical guides.
+Eadha Enterprises supervised and led visits to key habitat sites within the project area where participants could learn about the native plants found there, including their identification and traditional uses.
+Seeds and cuttings were collected in follow up visits for propagation at Eadha’s nursery or at schools.
+Site visits were run by expert botanical guides.